shakacode/react_on_rails_pro/docs/caching.md

 GraphQL.
 In that case, you will set this caching to false.

 ### When?
 The largest percentage gains will come from saving the time of server rendering.
-However, ejven when not doing server rendering, caching can be effective as the caching will prevent the calculation of the props and the conversion to a string of the prop values.
+However, even when not doing server rendering, caching can be effective as the caching will prevent the calculation of the props and the conversion to a string of the prop values.

 ### How?